 Between The Bread is an all time Infatuation favorite lunch destination.
 It’s basically a high level catering operation with a takeout counter.
 They serve solid, simple entrees with delicious sides.
 Count on at least two fish options, some sort of glazed chicken thing, sandwiches, and soups.

 A weird Buddhist bookstore that actually serves pretty decent dumplings with a side of inner peace.
 Inner peace and ponzu sauce, actually.

 Topaz serves delicious Thai food that can be a pain in the ass to procure - the restaurant is always busy and delivery is slow.
 But it’s always worth it.
 Order Drunken Noodles and Panang Curry.

-Cheap, spicy, excellent Chinese food that will save you from the monotony of the daily salad.
-It will also do bad things to your stomach, so we’ll call it a draw?
-Just know what you’re getting yourself into.
+Affordable, spicy, excellent Chinese food that will save you from the monotony of the daily salad.
+You want the cumin lamb noodles.

 A good grilled cheese never hurt anyone, and Melt Shop’s grilled cheese sandwiches are about as good as it gets.
 This isn’t exactly health food, but it’s a nice place to have at your disposal on the Thursday after a Wednesday night got out of hand.

 Delicious rotisserie chicken from a very clean, very to-go friendly little restaurant.
 We like Poulette because the food is always fresh and the prices are reasonable.

 The original spot, the original halal guys.
 Everyone else is an impostor (even though it all sort of tastes the same).